woocommerce/woocommerce/readme.txt

 == Description ==

-Transform your WordPress website into a thorough-bred eCommerce store.
-Delivering enterprise-level quality and features whilst backed by a name you can trust.
+Transform your WordPress website into a thoroughbred eCommerce store.
+Delivering enterprise-level quality and features, backed by a name you can trust.
 Say "hello" to the WooCommerce eCommerce plugin.

 WooCommerce is built by the experienced folk at WooThemes who also offer premium [eCommerce themes](http://www.woothemes.com/product-category/themes/woocommerce/ "eCommerce themes from WooThemes") and [extensions](http://www.woothemes.com/product-category/woocommerce-extensions/ "eCommerce extensions for WooCommerce from WooThemes") to further enhance your shopfront.

 [vimeo http://vimeo.com/60440851]

-= STRENGTH & FLEXIBILITY =
+= Strength & flexibility =
 WooCommerce is built using WordPress best practises both on the front and the back end.
 This results in an efficient, robust and intuitive plugin.

-= SMART DASHBOARD WIDGETS & REPORTS =
+= Smart dashboard widgets & reports =
 Keep a birds-eye view of incoming sales and reviews, stock levels and general store performance and statistics all from the WordPress dashboard or go to the reports section to view stats in more detail.

-= CUSTOMIZABLE =
+= Customizable =
 Your business is unique, your online store should be too.
 Choose one of our [eCommerce themes](http://www.woothemes.com/product-category/themes/woocommerce/ "eCommerce themes from WooThemes") or build your own and give it a personal touch using the built in shortcodes and widgets.

-WooCommerce works with any theme, including the default WordPress themes Twenty Ten, Twenty Eleven and Twenty Twelve.
+WooCommerce works with any theme, including the default WordPress themes.
 If you need help getting your theme working nicely with WooCommerce please read our [theming docs](http://docs.woothemes.com/document/third-party-custom-theme-compatibility/) to discover your options.

 If you're looking for a tailored WordPress eCommerce theme designed specifically to be used with WooCommerce be sure to browse the official [WooCommerce Themes](http://www.woothemes.com/product-category/themes/woocommerce/).
-Also check out our free themes, [Mystile](http://www.woothemes.com/products/mystile/), [Artificer](http://www.woothemes.com/products/artificer/) and [Wootique](http://www.woothemes.com/products/wootique/).

-= FEATURES =
+= Features =
 Whether you're operating a superstore selling thousands of products, or a just a sole trader selling hand made arts and crafts WooCommerce has you covered.
 You can read all about WooCommerce' features on the [WooCommerce website](http://www.woothemes.com/woocommerce/ "WooCommerce: An open-source eCommerce plugin for WordPress").

-Payment Gateways and Shipping Methods are important to any store - WooCommerce comes bundled with the following:
+Payment Gateways and Shipping Methods are important to any store - WooCommerce comes bundled with several popular options including PayPal Standard (for accepting Credit Card and PayPal account payments), BACS, Cash on Delivery, flat rate shipping, and free shipping.

-* __PayPal Standard Gateway__ - Accept credit cards and PayPal payments
-* __Mijireh Checkout__ - Accept credit cards via Stripe, Authorize.net, PayPal, eWay, SagePay, Braintree, PayLeap, and more.
-* __BACS__, __Cheque__ and __Cash on Delivery__ -  Simple offline gateways
-* __Flat rate shipping__ - Ship your items using a flat cost
-* __Free shipping__ - Ship for free, or require a coupon to enable
-* __International delivery__, __Local delivery and local Pickup__
+= Premium Extensions =

 Need a specific payment gateway?
 Perhaps additional shipping methods?
-WooCommerce has a plethora of eCommerce extensions available to provide just that.
+WooCommerce has a [plethora of eCommerce extensions available to provide just that](http://www.woothemes.com/extensions/woocommerce-extensions/ "eCommerce extensions for WooCommerce from WooThemes").

+Some of our popular extensions include **[Product Addons](http://www.woothemes.com/extension/product-addons/)**, **[Table rate shipping](http://www.woothemes.com/extension/table-rate-shipping/)**, **[Product CSV Import Suite](http://www.woothemes.com/extension/product-csv-import-suite/)**, **[WooCommerce Subscriptions](http://www.woothemes.com/products/woocommerce-subscriptions/)** and **[Dynamic Pricing](http://www.woothemes.com/extension/dynamic-pricing/)**.

+Want to see more?

 * [View Payment Gateways](http://www.woothemes.com/product-category/woocommerce-extensions/?prod_cat%5B%5D=1023&s=&post_type=product&min_price=0&max_price=129&prod_country=0 "Payment gateways for WooCommerce from WooThemes").
 * [View Shipping Methods](http://www.woothemes.com/product-category/woocommerce-extensions/?prod_cat%5B%5D=1026&s=&post_type=product&min_price=0&max_price=129&post_type=product&prod_country=0 "Shipping methods for WooCommerce from WooThemes").
 * [View all extensions](http://www.woothemes.com/product-category/woocommerce-extensions/ "View all WooCommerce extensions").

+= Free Extensions =

+WordPress.org is home to many cool free extensions for WooCommerce made by other developers including the **[Admin Bar Addition](http://wordpress.org/extend/plugins/woocommerce-admin-bar-addition/)**, **[Delivery Notes](http://wordpress.org/extend/plugins/woocommerce-delivery-notes/)**, **[Affiliates Integration Light](http://wordpress.org/extend/plugins/affiliates-woocommerce-light/)**, **[Custom Product Tabs Lite](http://wordpress.org/extend/plugins/woocommerce-custom-product-tabs-lite/)**, and the **[WooCommerce Customizer](http://wordpress.org/extend/plugins/woocommerce-customizer/)**.

+[Search WordPress.org for WooCommerce](http://wordpress.org/extend/plugins/search.php?q=woocommerce) to see everything that is available.

-= GET INVOLVED =
+= Get involved =

-Developers can checkout and contribute to the source code on the [WooCommerce GitHub Repository](https://github.com/woothemes/woocommerce/blob/master/CONTRIBUTING.md).
+Developers can contribute to the source code on the [WooCommerce GitHub Repository](https://github.com/woothemes/woocommerce/blob/master/CONTRIBUTING.md).

+Translators can contribute new languages to WooCommerce through [Transifex](https://www.transifex.com/projects/p/woocommerce-core/).

 == Installation ==